programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/quickaccess/collection/collection.md

 ### Expert pop-up for releases

-You can add additional functions in the expert pop-up.
-To do this, click <i class = "fa fa-bars"></i> to open the expert pop-up.
+You can add custom permissions in the expert pop-up.
+Click <i class = "fa fa-bars"></i> to open the expert pop-up.

 ![](sharecoll_permissions_en.jpg)